LiamAguasvivas/LiamAguasvivas/README.md

 - 👋 Hi, I’m @LiamAguasvivas
-- 👀 I’m interested in statistics, machine  learning, R, SQL, criminology python and many other things
+- 👀 I’m interested in statistics, machine  learning, R, SQL, criminology, python and many other things
 - 🌱 I’m currently learning python and R
 - 💞️ I’m looking to collaborate on i dont know
 - 📫 How to reach me IG: liam_aguasvivas